 The following scenario is a very common problem.
 It's often caused by upgrading Outlook and not making a new profile.
 It generally means the profile is corrupt and although it's usually best to create a new profile (especially if you upgraded), you can try to rescue the old profile.
 While it's easy to screw up the profile, which will force you to make a new one, if the ghost PST has a unique name (as opposed to being a duplicate of your personal folders), the chances of success are greatly increased.

 I have an archive pst that I'd like to right-click/close in Outlook.
 I get "the operation failed.
 An object could not be found" error message.
 I also get the error clicking on the Properties button.
 I upgraded my Office Outlook, hoping it might get resolved.
 Any ideas on how to close it?

 For starters, upgrading rarely fixes profile problems and this is definitely a profile problem.
 Uninstalling and reinstalling or using Detect and Repair rarely help either as they don't touch the profile or user files that often cause problems.

-If creating a new profile is not a desired option try Remove Ghost PSTs: Michal's Method.
+If creating a new profile is not a desired option, try Michal's Method below.
 If this fails, you can try to remove the ghost entry from the registry.
-Note that unless you have a number of email accounts to recreate, it's better to create a new profile because this usually indicates other problems with your profile.
+Note that unless you have several email accounts to recreate, it's better to create a new profile because this usually indicates other problems with your profile.